SAMCE EXCHANGE

 3D printing of microbial bio-cement

-Grant beneficiary: Karen Andrea Antorveza Paez Sending research group: ETH Zurich, Department of Architecture, Digital Building Technologies (DBT) Receiving research group: EPFL, Geosystems and Natural Resources, Laboratory of Soil Mechanics EXCHANGE Report
+Grant beneficiary: Karen Andrea Antorveza Paez Sending research group: ETH Zurich, Department of Architecture, Digital Building Technologies (DBT) Hosting research group: EPFL, Geosystems and Natural Resources, Laboratory of Soil Mechanics EXCHANGE Report

 |